akshaykurapaty/Python_Package_Template/README.md

-This is a simple package setup template to be used for future whenever user wnats to create a new python package from scratch
+This is a simple package setup template to be used for future whenever user wants to create a new python package from scratch